-Yannick is one of the first generation of coaches who were able to choose this exciting profession as a first career.
-He intensively studied human behaviour, change processes, positive psychology as well as applied philosophy and quickly put his coaching skills to use with private clients from a young age.
-In 2011 Yannick trained as a mediator (Alternative Dispute Resolution) at London’s renowned Regent’s College and has since been helping clients resolve complex disputes with other people as well as manage conflicts within themselves.
-In parallel to his psychology work, Yannick founded and managed two small start ups, which offered IT solutions for extreme sports athletes and services to the events industry, respectively.
-As his coaching progressed, Yannick began to work with executives and managers via coaching agencies in New York and London.
-In 2015 Yannick took over the programme-leadership of UEL’s acclaimed MSc Coaching Psychology.
-In the same year he also started to work with Animas Centre for Coaching havign designed and delivering their training courses on Existential Coaching and Positive Psychology Coaching.
+Yannick is one of the first generation of coaches to choose coaching and positive psychology as a first career.
+Since 2005 he’s been studying human behaviour, change processes, positive psychology as well as applied philosophy and quickly put his coaching skills to use with private clients from a young age.
+In 2011 Yannick trained as a mediator (Alternative Dispute Resolution) at London’s renowned Regent’s University and has since been helping clients resolve complex disputes with other people as well as manage conflicts within themselves.
+In parallel to his psychology work, Yannick co-founded two start ups working in action and extreme sports (YouSpots) and the events industry (Push Culture), respectively.
+As his coaching progressed, Yannick began to work with a variety of clients from small business owners, employees in the tech industry in San Francisco and New York (via GoalSpriing) to leaders in transition, clients seeking to increase their levels of happiness and wellbeing (PosPsych) and anybody considering themselves to be in a “position of great responsibility” (existential).
+In 2015 Yannick took over the programme-leadership of University of East London’s acclaimed MSc Coaching Psychology and started teaching coaching skills to all of UEL’s coachign related master programmes.
+In the same year he also started to work with Animas Centre for Coaching having designed and delivering their training courses on Existential Coaching and Positive Psychology Coaching.
+Yannick now delivers training, coaching, supervision and conflict resolution services in private practice and works to raise the profile of existential coaching, existential leadership and existential resilience.

 Training & Affiliations